JessicaJuliet/the-leafy-bean/README.md

 I trialed new fonts using Google Fonts and Google Chrome Developer tools to see sample text from The Leafy Bean's website in various fonts.
 Furthermore, I took guidance from Google Font's "Popular Pairings" to find new fonts.

 I decided to change Playfair Display to [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?query=roboto) instead.
 Roboto Slab offers a more fun font with its friendly and open curves, versus Playfair which has a more vintage feel to it.

+### Imagery
+The website uses strong impactful imagery of coffee to reinforce The Leafy Bean's product offering and to also appeal to the website user.
+The size and positioning of these images will vary depending on the screensize.

 ## Technologies Used